-From a distance you can see just a subtle hint of red along the factory wheels.
+From a distance, you can see just a subtle hint of red along with the factory wheels.
 The black insert covers up a majority of the red track thereby leaving only the outer red portion of the track visible.
 In fact, this set up actually makes the wheel appear .5″ larger in diameter.

 Having the ability to mix and match the insert also allows you to color-match the Wheel Band with your seat stitching.

 Aside from being able to swap colors by merely popping out the colored insert, the unique lock and channel design of the Wheel Bands track allows one to easily splice in a new piece should a section get damaged.
 Go figure.
 Tesla Model S curb rash protection that actually serves as curb rash protection.
 Excellent!